Canada's investment in nature is a clear commitment to conservation

 Darkwoods, BC (Photo by Gordon MacPherson)

-The Nature Conservancy of Canada (NCC) applauds the Government of Canada’s recent announcement in Budget 2018 that sees a significant investment of $1.3 billion over five years in conserving nature, a step toward meeting Canada’s Target 1 — a pledge to protect 17 per cent of its land and fresh waters and 10 per cent of its marine and coastal areas by 2020.
+The Nature Conservancy of Canada (NCC) applauds the Government of Canada’s recent announcement in Budget 2018.
+The announcement sees a significant investment of $1.3 billion over five years in conserving nature.
+It is a step toward meeting Canada’s Target 1 — a pledge to protect 17 per cent of its land and fresh waters and 10 per cent of its marine and coastal areas by 2020.

 We are pleased to see the government’s commitment to invest in and prioritize public, private and Indigenous protected areas.
-We recognize the critical role of private conservation in the government’s commitment, ensuring Canada has places that support people’s livelihoods, give people the space to experience the outdoors and provide resources for humans and wildlife alike.
+We recognize the critical role of private conservation in the government’s commitment.
+This commitment will ensure Canada has places that support people’s livelihoods, give people the space to experience the outdoors and provide resources for humans and wildlife alike.
 Along with other conservation organizations, we are ready to do more conservation and do it faster, to help slow or reverse habitat degradation and species decline.

-Since 2007, NCC, along with our partners and community land trusts from coast to coast, has conserved more than 430,000 hectares (1 million acres) under the Natural Areas Conservation Program, contributing directly to helping Canada reach its conservation goals.
+Since 2007, NCC, along with our partners and community land trusts from coast to coast, has conserved more than 430,000 hectares (1 million acres) under the Natural Areas Conservation Program.
+The NACP contributes directly to helping Canada reach its conservation goals.
 We are pleased to see the government’s contribution of $500 million towards a $1-billion Nature Fund, which encourages collaborative conservation between provinces, territories, corporations and not-for-profit groups to support climate change mitigation and the protection of species at risk.